• Home

 On October 5, 2023, the first day of Annual Council 2023 kicked off at the world headquarters of the Seventh-day Adventist Church in Silver Spring, Maryland.

 Driving the news: Executive Committee members and invitees from around the world gathered to attend the LEAD Conference, an annual event that focuses on leadership training, education, and development for fulfilling the mission of the World Church.
-The conference is held every year at the beginning of Annual Council.
+The conference is held every year at the beginning of the Annual Council.

 • The conference, which was themed “Mission Refocus: Disciple Making,” comes as the TMI (Total Member Involvement) initiative continues to help local churches and conferences develop new ways of reaching their communities.